UBK2/hkth-images/README.md

 ## ⚠️ Notice

-All content in this repository is intended for internal use by
+All content in this repository is intended for internal use by The Hotel Only